 - Pain can be eased by painkillers such as paracetamol or ibuprofen.

 - A pharmacist can advise a soothing cream or gel.
 Again, it is important not to share these treatments.

 - There is a risk of infecting the eyes with the cold sore virus if your contact lenses become contaminated.
 You can prevent this with careful handwashing before handling your contact lenses.
 If you have disposable lenses and you suspect you have contaminated them, it is probably best to throw them away.
-If you have any concerns, it may be better to wear your glasses and seek advice from your GP or optometrist.
+If you have any concerns, it may be better to wear your glasses and seek advice from your GP or optician (optometrist).

 What are the treatments for cold sores?

 Aciclovir (Zovirax®) can be bought over-the-counter (OTC) at pharmacies.
-This does not kill the virus but preventsthe virus from multiplying.
-It has little effect on existing blisters but may prevent them from getting worse.
+This does not kill the virus but prevents the virus from multiplying.
+It has little effect on existing blisters but may prevent them from becoming worse.
 The cream may provide some protection against cold sores caused by sunlight if it is used before exposure.
 If you use an antiviral cream as soon as symptoms start then the cold sore may not last as long as usual and may be less severe.
 There is debate as to how well the cream works.
 Aciclovir has to be applied five times per day for five days.

 Do I need to see my GP?